 SAVE THE DATE!

-The NJC will host a conference “Honoring the Past, Committing to the Future: The Next Generation of Research, Policy, and Practice in Severe Communication Disabilities” on October 20–21, 2022 at Western Carolina University, Cullowhee, North Carolina.
-Please mark you calendar.
-Details will follow.
+The NJC will host a conference “Honoring the Past, Committing to the Future: The Next Generation of Research, Policy, and Practice in Severe Communication Disabilities” in June 22–23, 2023 at Western Carolina University in Cullowhee, North Carolina.
+Stay tuned for more details.

-The NJC congratulates this year’s winner and encourages others to nominate innovative teams.
-The submission deadline for the 2022 award is June 10, 2022.
+The NJC congratulates this year’s winners and encourages others to nominate innovative teams.
+The submission deadline for the 2023 award is May 31, 2023.

 Contribute to the McLean Yoder Schiefelbusch Fund (MYS Fund)